coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 - generate results
 - commit changed files and create a new tag

-## How to create the environment applied for an experiment?
+## How to create the environment applied in an experiment?
-- Software/code we have used may depend on lots of dependencies and may be difficult to create and use
+- Software may have lots of dependencies which may be difficult to recreate
 - Results should be possible to reproduce regardless of platform and with minimal effort
 - Many research codes can be problematic to install and configure without experts
-- Could we bundle all the necessary dependencies together, so that it is easy to run the software
+- Could we bundle all the necessary dependencies together, making it easier to run the software?
-- Containers can be used to create isolated environments
+- **Containers** can be used to create isolated environments